ch1ru/DaisyC/README.md

 # DaisyC
-Project code for Daisy the Cow
+Project code for Daisy the Cow in C++